 This article is a list of programming languages that I have learned.
-Please notice that I have learned them, which means I have not mastered them.
+Please note that I have learned them, which means I have not mastered them.

 Quick Basic or QB is the first programming language that I learned.